 Reduce water loss

-Like we said above, cloned plants need to be in a high humidity environment.
-High humidity environments tend to breed various bacteria, molds, etc. This is of course very detrimental to the growth of cloned plants.
+As we said above, cloned plants need to be in a high-humidity environment.
+High-humidity environments tend to breed various bacteria, molds, etc. This is of course very detrimental to the growth of cloned plants.
 Adding CO2 to them can effectively prevent the infestation of plants by various pathogens.

 So how do you add CO2 to your clone?